FAQEED Article 12EU

 What is the EED Article 12 threshold for data centre reporting?

 The trigger is not total site load, revenue, floor area, cloud customer count, or enterprise size.
-Article 12 uses the power demand of the installed information technology equipment: at least 500 kW for the public information obligation.
+Article 12 uses : at least 500 kW.
+Delegated Regulation (EU) 2024/1364 defines that demand as the sum of the nominal power demand of the networks, servers, and storage equipment installed in the data centre computer-room floor area.

 A separate 1 MW installed IT power threshold matters because Member States must encourage owners and operators at or above that level to take account of the latest European Code of Conduct on Data Centre Energy Efficiency best practices.
 Do not treat the 1 MW point as the start of the Article 12 reporting obligation.